BENDIGO, AUSTRALIA: Saturday 27th August, 2022

 A full day of SWASHBUCKLING sword fighting for the theatre and the silver screen.

-The origins of Swashbuckling though have their roots in a strong acting tradition of the Victorian Era, where working actors would train in a series of known fencing exchanges they could turn into dramatic swordplay for stage.
+The origins of Swashbuckling as a stage fighting style though have their roots in a strong acting tradition of the Victorian Era, where working actors would train in a series of known fencing exchanges they could quickly turn into dramatic swordplays ready for stage.

 This workshop will take you through the techniques and performance of swashbuckling swordplay: complete with characters, furniture and tumbles.
 You will learn standard swashbuckling patterns used in the Victorian Era, and explore how we use these skills in fight choreography on stage today.
 There will be sword swishes, rolling and plenty of dramatic action.